upcmd/updocs-content/logs/c0150_vvvvv.md

       Name: "",
       Do: {
         {
+          "func": "cmd",
           "do": {
             {
               "name": "print",
               "cmd": "in sub task - building OS: {{.os}}" },
             {
-              "name": "colorprint",
+              "name": "colorPrint",
               "cmd": {
+                "fg": "red",
                 "msg": "??
-WARN - This is a build for testing purpose only", "fg": "red"
+WARN - This is a build for testing purpose only" }
             }
           }
-          },
-          "func": "cmd"
         }
       },
       Dox: <nil>,